Dogoh48/KU-SKE/README.md

 ## KU-SKE

 Welcome to my repository!
-Here's the space where i contain some of my SKE projects, elab and assignments.
-Feel free to modify, or share!
+Here's the space where i contain some of my SKE projects and assignments.
+Feel free to modify or share!

 # Subjects
 |   Code   |       Name       | Semester |        Instructor         |   Teacher Assistant    |